TraME-Project/TraME-Datasets/fatter_attraction/README.md

 Datasets for TraME
 ===

+This data is similar to (up to minor differences) the data used in:

-Data from 'Fatter Attraction: Anthropometric and Socioeconomic Matching on the Marriage Market', by Chiappori, Oreffice, and Quintana-Domeque, 2012 JPE
+'Fatter Attraction: Anthropometric and Socioeconomic Matching on the Marriage Market', by Chiappori, Oreffice, and Quintana-Domeque, 2012 JPE